Azerbaijan–Mauritania relations: Diplomatic relations

 On October 13–15, 2009, a delegation led by the Minister of Culture, Youth and Sports of Mauritania, Cisse Mint Sheikh Ould Boyden, visited Azerbaijan to participate in the VI conference of Ministers of Culture of the OIC member states held in Baku.

 In April 2010, the Minister of Foreign Affairs and International Cooperation of Mauritania, Naha Mint Muknass, paid an official visit to Azerbaijan.
 Prospects for cooperation in such areas as agriculture, education, the oil sector, the economy, and the military were discussed.
-Following documents were signed during the visit:
+The following documents were signed during the visit: